Brillion Frequently Asked Questions (FAQ)

 A. To the untrained eye, the Agricultural and Landscape Seeders look very similar.
 All use the proven double roller concept with the top mounted seed boxes.
 There are some distinct differences, however.
 Most models of the Landscape Seeders are equipped with specific transmissions to allow the seeders to provide rates compatible with the landscape varieties of seed.
 Yes, some will seed agricultural seed varieties.
 However, check the rates before seeding.
 Another difference is that many of the Landscape Seeders use the plastic blade agitator to meter the seed.
 Some may use a brush type agitator for specialty seeds.
 Therefore, when deciding to purchase a Brillion seeder, determine what seeds will be seeded and at what rate.
 Contact your Brillion dealer or the Brillion Sales office for more details.

-A. The Landscape Series is available from 5 to 12 feet.
-The Turfmaker Series is available from 4 to 12 feet.
+A. The Landscape Series is available in 5 and 6 foot models.
+The Turfmaker Series is available from 8 to 12 feet.

 A. Yes.
 The model LSS-6 is a six foot Landscape Seeder with a universal adaptor plate that will attach to most skid loaders.
 This seeder can also be used with a tractor with a Cat.
 I three-point hitch.

 A. In a sense it is bi-directional.
 It can be either pushed or pulled depending on which side of the machine the adaptor plate is attached.
 However, in either mode, the largest roller on the LSS-6 has to be the leader.
 Failure to heed this warning will cause major mechanical damage to the seed box/driveline, etc.